Sanjay-sg/Search-Algorithm/README.md

 ```
 ii)	# Find the element in a list using Binary Search(Iterative Method).
 ```
+'''
+Program to find the element in a list using Binary Search(Iterative Method)..
+Developed by: Sanjay G
+RegisterNumber: 212222230131
+'''
 def binarySearchIter(arr, k, low, high):
     while low <= high:
         mid = low+(high - low)//2